maheshm1740/medis-hms/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome! 🚀

+Fork the repo, create a feature branch, and open a Pull Request.

+### Ideas
+- Improve UI/UX
+- Add new modules
+- Optimize backend performance
+- Integrate AI features (e.g., recommendations, chatbot)

 ## 📄 License

-This project is for educational and demonstration purposes.
+This project is for learning and demonstration purposes.